mysql/mysql-connector-nodejs/docs/tutorial/Connecting_to_a_Server.md

 maxIdleTime     | maximum number of milliseconds to allow a connection to be idle (0 = infinite)                | 0 queueTimeout    | maximum number of milliseconds to wait for a connection to become available (0 = infinite)    | 0

+Note: the pooling `queueTimeout` option is different from connection `connectTimeout` option.
+In a pooling scenario there are already connections in the pool, so `queueTimeout` controls how long to wait for a connection to be acquired from the pool, not how long to wait for that connection to be established.

 #### Creating a pool with the default options

 ```js